 Detailed specs you can read here.

-Many who have been interested in buying such quadcopter may have little confused over the choice — either the Pro or Zoom version.
-I’ll be honest because I would have bought Pro too, but for financial reasons, I stayed with the choice of Mavic 2 Zoom.
+Many interested in buying such a quadcopter may have little confusion over the choice — either the Pro or Zoom version.
+I’ll be honest because I would have bought Pro too, but I stayed with Mavic 2 Zoom’s choice for financial reasons.
 The price difference is about $200.

 The only difference between these two DJI great drones is the different cameras.Mavic 2 Pro is equipped with the Swedish brand Hasselblad camera.

-There is no doubt that the quality of the photo and video footage should be higher with Pro than with Zoom camera.
-It must be, but does it really make such a difference from the view of an ordinary person?
+There is no doubt that the photo and video footage quality should be higher with Pro than with the Zoom camera.
+It must be, but does it make such a difference from the view of an ordinary person?
 I believe that it is not always the number of pixels or the right lighting is the main one with which photos or videos are valuable.
 Though I suppose the photo and video professionals might object here to me.

 Anyway, at least at the moment, I am happy with my choice for Zoom.

-As far as I know, the DJI Mavic 2 Zoom camera is the only one with optical zoom to film with 4K.
-It matters to me because I’m primarily going to film ships relatively far from shore.
+As far as I know, the DJI Mavic 2 Zoom camera is the only one with optical zoom to filming with 4K.
+It matters to me because I’m primarily going to shoot ships relatively far from shore.
 Sometimes it is on a maximum flight distance of 3 to 5 km or about 3 miles.
-Depending mainly on the direction and strength of the wind, sometimes I have to fly back to the home point before draining out the battery over the sea.
+Depending mainly on the wind’s direction and strength, sometimes I have to fly back to the home point before draining out the battery over the sea.
 With zoom options, I can do additional filming or photo shoots for a few minutes, and the flight will not be unnecessary.

 I have read that Mavic 3 will combine both Hasselblad and Zoom capabilities.
 Then we’ll see, but for now, I need to learn a lot and learn what I have to know to buy the next flying photo and film assistant based on my experience.